Welcome to Lady Be Good.net

 After running and charting these tests we observed the following:

-3. The third thing you will notice when comparing the maps is that the lower the starting altitude, the less pronounced the tendency to arc to the right becomes for a given aileron trim.
+3. Third, it's clear that the lower the starting altitude, the less pronounced the tendency to arc to the right becomes for a given aileron trim.
 In other words the flight track straightens or tends to open more to the left if started at successively lower altitudes.
 Why?
 We presume this to be a factor of the slightly increased air pressure at the lower altitudes allowing for greater thrust or "grab" from the remaining engine's propeller.

-5. In addition to the "first impact" requirement, the red track from 3,500 ft. also appears to come closest to the heading requirement as well.
+5. Finally, the "impact heading" requirement further supports the red track from 3,500 ft. as it comes closest to the debris field alignment as well.
 This track impacted the ground at 308 degrees, just a bit north of our estimated 275 to 295 expectation.
-Looking at the chart for the 3,500 ft tests, it's apparent that if the aileron trim were moved slightly left, from the 2.5 setting to say 2.48, that the arc of the flight would open to the left a bit and the position of impact would correspondingly move to the south.
-This would then naturally move the impact heading into the required range as well.
+This is not surprising.
+Studying the chart for the chart for the 3,500 ft tests, and it's apparent that if the aileron trim knob had been set slightly to the left, from the 2.5 setting to say 2.48, that the arc of the flight would open to the left slightly and the position of impact would correspondingly move to the south.
 Unfortunately we could not test this trim configuration because the aileron trim in the simulator model can only be changed in whole tenths of a point.
 The actual trim tabs on a B-24 however, are linked by a cable that is controlled by linear turns of the trim knob and could have easily ended up at this incremental setting.

 1. The bail out began at somewhere near 3,800 feet ASL, by the time crew had evacuated the aicraft it had fallen to around 3,600 or so.
 This is actually less than 3,000 feet off the ground, as the Canascio Plain is about 800-900 feet above sea level.